All Episodes

 Hour two, Sean Hannity Show, toll-free.

-And let's let's just go through a little before and after on some of these, and a little fact-checking that the mob, the media, state-run media, pravda will never do themselves.
+And let's just go through a little before and after on some of these and a little fact-checking that the mob, the media, state-run media, Provided will never do themselves.

-Uh let's let's first fact-check Kamala on the issue of uh mandatory gun buybacks or confiscation, whatever you prefer.
+Let's first fact-check Kamala on the issue of mandatory gun buybacks or confiscation, whatever you prefer.

-Tim Walls and I are both gun owners.
+This business about taking everyone's guns away, Tim Walz and I are both gun owners.

 We're not taking anybody's guns away.